miuim/php-jwt/README.md

 * Does NOT support the [crit](https://tools.ietf.org/html/rfc7515#section-4.1.11)
   header key.
 If a token is presented with the `crit` header key it will be rejected;
-* Does NOT support encryption, encryption with the algorithms specified is a lost cause;
+* Does NOT support encryption;
-* Verifies the `exp` and `nbf` payload field if present to make sure the token is valid.
+* Verifies the `exp` and `nbf` payload field if present to make sure the token is already and still valid.

 # Keys